precice/fenics-adapter/README.md

 preCICE-adapter for the open source computing platform FEniCS

 _**Note:** This adapter is currently purely expermental and limited in functionality.
-If you are interested in using it or you want to contribute, feel free to contact us via the [preCICE mailing list](https://mailman.informatik.uni-stuttgart.de/mailman/listinfo/precice)._
+If you are interested in using it or you want to contribute, feel free to contact us via the [preCICE Forum](https://precice.discourse.group/)._

 **currently only supports 2D simulations in FEniCS**